 Screening, clarifying, filtering, disinfecting and other processes ensure your water is safe to drink

-Through interconnected reservoirs and pipes we carry treated water across the region from our 15 treatment plants.
+Through interconnected reservoirs and pipes we carry treated water across the region from our 17 treatment plants.
+Our 18th treatment plant is under construction.

 Video: Follow the treatment journey from source to your tap.